iktakahiro/dddpy/README.md

 DTO (Data Transfer Object) is a good practice to isolate domain objects from the infrastructure layer.

-On a minimum MVC architecture, models often inherit a base class provided by a O/R Mapper.
+On a minimum MVC architecture, models often inherit a base class provided by an O/R Mapper.
 But in that case, the domain layer would be dependent on the outer layer.
-The same can be said for Python applications using SQLAlchemy.

-To solve this problem, we can simply set two rules:
+To solve this problem, we can set two rules:

 1. Domain layer classes (such as an Entity or a Value Object) **DO NOT** extend SQLAlchemy Base class.
 2. Data transfer Objects extend the O/R mapper class.